-Automatic Garage Door Opener and Garage Door Safety & Maintenance Guide
+Automatic Garage Door Opener and Garage Door Safety and Maintenance Guide

 Garage Door System Safety – An Automatic Decision

 A garage door is the largest moving object in the home.
 They are often operated by electric door openers.
-Proper installation, operation, and maintenance and testing are necessary to provide safe, trouble-free operation.
+That’s why proper installation, operation, maintenance, and testing are necessary to provide safe, trouble-free operation.
 An improperly adjusted garage door or automatic opener can exert deadly force when the door closes.
 This could lead to serious injury or death from being hit by a closing garage door or from being trapped under the door.

 Safety is Everyone’s Business

 A few simple precautions can protect your family and friends from potential harm.
 Please take a few minutes to read the following safety and maintenance information.
 Refer to your garage door and opener’s manual for details specific to the model you own.
 Then check the operation of your garage door and automatic opener.

 Do Not stand or walk under a moving door!
 Do not let children or adults play “beat the door”.
 It is dangerous and can result in serious injury or death.
 Adults should set a good example.
 Also, know how to use the emergency release, in case someone is pinned by the door.

 Do Not let children play with or use the transmitters or remote controls.
 Always place and store them out of the reach of children.